konovalov-nk/web-development-best-practices/readme.md

 ### What technical details should a programmer of a web application consider before making the site public?

+## Security Concerns

+### The definitive guide to form-based website authentication

+### How to do stateless and cookie-less authentication?

 ## Links used

 1. [Differences and dis/advanages between: Fast-CGI, CGI, Mod-PHP, SuPHP, PHP-FPM](http://serverfault.com/questions/645755/differences-and-dis-advanages-between-fast-cgi-cgi-mod-php-suphp-php-fpm)